 Product updates, formerly known as service packs, include performance and stability improvements that enhance your product experience.
 By default, you are automatically notified when product updates and news become available.
+You can customize the update and message settings.
+For example, you can choose how often to receive updates and offers as tray notifications: daily, weekly, monthly, or not at all.

-To view information about product updates and change update preferences, click Help > Updates, and then view the Updates tile on the Product Details page of the Welcome screen.
+To view information about product updates, click Help > Updates.